odin-the-ruler/Octomod/Readme.md

 6. Run the project using a process manager like `screen`, `tmux`, or `systemd` to keep it running in the background:

     ```bash
-    python main.py
+    python src/main.py
     ```

+## Running on Replit

+To run the project on Replit, follow these steps:

+1. Fork the repository to your Replit account.
+2. Open the forked repository in Replit.
+3. Add the required environment variables (`API_ID` and `API_HASH`) in the Replit Secrets.
+4. Install the required dependencies by running the following command in the Replit shell:

+    ```bash
+    pip install -r requirements.txt
+    ```

+5. Create a `.env` file in the root directory with your API credentials.
+6. Run the project by clicking the "Run" button in Replit.

 ## How to Use

-1. Start the bot by running the project locally or hosting it on a server.
+1. Start the bot by running the project locally, hosting it on a server, or running it on Replit.
 2. In the Telegram group where you want to play the game, send the `/play` command.
 3. The bot will set the group and start listening for messages from the specified bot (`OctopusEN_Bot`).
 4. The bot will process the messages and respond with valid words based on the game rules.